AnantKrSharma/Chatify/readme.md

 # Chatify
-## it is a real-time full stack Chat App made by me, comprised of the following tech-stack:
+## It is a real-time full stack Chat App made by me, comprised of the following tech-stack:

 - MongoDB
 - Expressjs